Overview

 file path

-A file is uniquely identified by its path in the bucket.
+A file path uniquely identifies a file in the bucket.
 It includes the file extension.
+It starts from the bucket's root.

 file reference

-We use references to interact with files.
-We build them with file paths:
+- We use references to interact with files

 const fileRef = ref(storage, "tts/2F14Izjv.mp3")